 Saudi Arabia has unveiled its ambitious plans to build the world’s largest structure.

-The structure, known as the Mirror Line, will be comprised of two glass reflective buildings measuring up to 488 metres (1,600 feet) high, running parallel for 120 kilometres (75 miles) across coastal, mountain and desert terrain, Al Jazeera reports.
+The structure, known as The Line, will be comprised of two glass reflective buildings measuring up to 488 metres (1,600 feet) high, running parallel for 170 kilometres across coastal, mountain and desert terrain, Al Jazeera reports.

 The two buildings will be connected via walkways, and a high-speed train will run underneath them.
 The structure is expected to cost a whopping $1 trillion upon completion, and is projected to house five million people who will be able to travel end-to-end in 20 minutes.

 The plans include concept designs such as integrated vertical farming, a marina for yachts, and a sports stadium built up to 305 metres (1,000 feet) above ground.

 The structure is the epicentre of Crown Prince and de facto ruler Mohammed bin Salman’s zero-carbon smart city project called Neom, which will cost another $500bn to build and is the size of the US state of Massachusetts.

 Neom is owned by Saudi Arabia’s sovereign-wealth fund and is part of a framework called Saudi Vision 2030, a plan that seeks to diversify Saudi Arabia’s economy and reduce its dependence on oil.

 - Saudi Arabia to begin construction of $5bn green hydrogen megaproject

 - Saudi Arabia to build world’s largest floating industrial complex